The West Highland Way | |

 "Yes - but they've gone back down to the hotel for a meal.
 Apparently they don't like chicken."

 After dinner we all retired to the lounge, sharing a whisky with Linda, her husband Eugene and the others.
 The conversation turned to the subject of photographing local wildlife and birds in particular.
-Colin is a confirmed ornithologist and he engaged Eugene on what birds we might expect to see in the Highlands, talking knowledgeably on the subject whilst one of the house cats targeted me for its attention, rubbing around my legs and fixing me with a green sardonic stare.
+Colin is a dabbling ornithologist and he engaged Eugene on what bird species we might expect to see in the Highlands, talking knowledgeably on the subject whilst one of the house cats targeted me for its attention, rubbing around my legs and fixing me with a green sardonic stare.
 Inevitably after a long walk, a decent meal, and a couple of drinks I had become drowsy and settled further into my large overstuffed armchair.
 This was such a nice place; so comfortable and relaxing.
 I could easily imagine spending the rest of the week here rather than marching halfway across Scotland.
 Perhaps Sue could catch a train; she’d be here by the morning.
 I went into a pleasant muse, imagining the two of us wandering around the gardens during the day, pointing at mountains and tripping along the loch’s shoreline.
 We could sit around an open fire each evening sipping wine and stroking cats and Sue could knit me a kilt.
 Maybe we could even become students, take up photography - collect snapshots of all those idiot walkers toiling past on their way to Fort William with their merry band of blisters.

 Colin and I retired, much to our chagrin, long before the older residents, although we did have the reasonable excuse of having walked all day.
 There was still no sign of the other two walkers Linda had mentioned who had presumably enjoyed a chicken-free dinner down at the hotel and were still making merry.